persapiens/Course/Content/Images/README.md

 [    0.350045] hctosys: unable to open rtc device (rtc0)
 ```

 2. Start `/init` program in user space and complete remaining configuration, loading disks, rootfs, networking, and start services.

+> To make an operating system easier to start up the kernel will also bring along a special image, called [initramfs](https://wiki.ubuntu.com/Initramfs) (previoulsy initrd). _InitRamFs_ is an initial in-memory filesystem that can contain basic programs, essential kernel modules, and settings that will make it easier to initialize the operating system.

 ```c++
 kernel_init(void *unused)